c3g/GenPipes_Docs/docs/source/c3gres/cvmfs_genomes.rst

 GenPipes Genome resources
 =========================

-C3G, in partnership with `Digital Research Alliance of Canada <https://alliancecan.ca/en>`_ (formerly Compute Canada), maintains several genomes that are available on several HPC centres including Beluga, Cedar and others.
-In addition to the fasta sequence, many genomes include aligner indices and annotation files.
+C3G, in partnership with the `Digital Research Alliance of Canada <https://alliancecan.ca/en>`_, formerly Compute Canada, maintains several genomes available on multiple servers such as Beluga, Cedar and others.
+In addition to the FASTA sequence, many genomes include aligner indices and annotation files.

 To access these genomes, you need to add the following lines to your .bashrc file.